adrianmrozo/ds/reports/project4.md

 get started with wandb:
 https://docs.wandb.com/quickstart

+As all efforts to complete the task with the docker login failed, we left out the adaption of the requirements file as it was unneccessary.

 Regarding the task: "Choose an appropriate metric to optimize your model".
 The most straightforward metric was the "accuracy" with which our trained models is able to predit a category (1 out of 10) if a picture is shown to it.
 I cannot think of any other metric that would make sense in this context: Of any other metric taht would measure the performance of our model better.

 Surprisingly task 2 went quite smooth.
 We approached task 2 as suggested, we created first an account (for simplicity reason we registered directly with our Github account) and started to research how we can combine WANDB with the CIFAR 10 dataset.
 We found a lot of sources on WANDB itself, which showed very easy and fast implementations, however they used Pytorch, we according to our knowledge is not used in our code.
 We also tried out the wandb "magic one line of code", which surprisingly indeed worked and created entries on our account on wandb.com.
 Afterwards we found however the most helpful instructions, once we clicked on "new project" on the website and they showed instruction how to implement wandb in our code if we use Keras.
 And it indeed worked.
 In order to not complicate things again with Docker, we approached task 2 for starters with the original cifar10_cnn.py file.
 With the idea once we make it work as planned we will eventually implement it also with Docker.
 In case we do not make it run in Docker in this milestone, this time we will use our lecturers offer to not use Docker in this time, to save time for exam preparations.